MartinRGB/LTC_AreaLight_R3F_Component/README.md

 </LTCAreaLightProxy>
 ```

-3.Props that can be modified at runtime
+3.Props that cannot be modified at runtime

-- isEnableHelper
-- position
-- rotation
-- color
-- width
-- height
-- intensity
+- blurSize

 ## Core ideas